rjj-work/civil/README.md

 Civil provides Date, Time of Day, and DateTime data types.

-While there are many uses, using specific types when working with databases make is conceptually eaiser to understand what value is set in the remote system.
+While there are many uses, using specific types when working with databases and across system or geographic boundaries make it conceptually easier to understand what value is set in the remote system.

 ## Source